asynts/react-mini/notes/0012_2022-11-17_lists-are-broken.md

 -   Now I encounter a new crash if I remove an element in the middle.
     My understanding is, that this should work, but it doesn't do what I want it to do.

+    The code has been updated and I now use a random integer instead of the index.
+    Thus if I remove an element in the middle, this actually makes sense.

+    Luckily, it still reproduces the issue, we crash now.

 ### Theories

+-   Verify that all the `nextSibling` members are set correctly.